 The farther the Overlanders now plunged into the wilderness, the more they were pestered by the husky-dogs that roamed in howling hordes round the outskirts of the forts.
 The story is told of several prospectors of this time, who slept soundly in their tent after a day's exhausting tramp, and awoke to find that their boots, bacon, rope, and clothes had been devoured by the ravenous dogs.
-They hanged travois, within a rude d these mounlunged re peshowlforts. of this after a to find es had They
+They asked the trader's permission to sleep inside the fort.